-On 26 March, 2 journalists and their driver from the leading local newspaper, El Comercio, were kidnapped.
+On 26 March, 2 journalists and their driver from the leading local newspaper, El Comercio, were kidnapped and subsequently killed.
 The kidnapping and the 2 bomb attacks occurred within 20km of the border, an area to which the FCO advise against all travel.
 On 4 April a home-made explosive was detonated in the town of Viche (outside the 20km exclusion zone, at 108km from San Lorenzo town), on one of the main roads connecting the highlands to the coast and various popular beach destinations.

 The security situation can change very quickly in Esmeraldas province.
 You should therefore pay close attention to warnings issued by the Ecuadorean authorities, be particularly cautious and vigilant, and monitor this travel advice regularly.